Ai-sensei-Patrick/Python-School/README.md

 # Python-School

 This is a group project that I did in my university, Please read the csv version instead of the jupyter notebook version, since the csv version contain all conclusion needed.
 The jupyter notebook used to show the code is working.
+PLease read "The California Test Score Data Set.csv" for the column description of the data

 Business problem:
 The California Department of Education (www.cde.ca.gov) is interested in the effect of  school  class  sizes  on  test  scores  for  school  age  children.
-They  also  wish  to  build a  model  that  can  accurately  predict  test  scores  for  school  age  children
-so  they  can better understand the drivers of student academic performance.
+They  also  wish  to  build a  model  that  can  accurately  predict  test  scores  for  school  age  children so they can better understand the drivers of student academic performance.

 Conduct a suitable exploratory analysis on this dataset that is relevant to the goals of this business problem.